Skip to main content

 • until the sodium channels can be reactivated

-• Absolute refractory phase: Period shortly after overshoot, before repolarization is completed.
-Action potential cannot be triggered.
+• Absolute refractory period: The period shortly after overshoot, before repolarization is complete.
+Action potentials cannot be triggered.

-• Relative refractory phase: threshold value for triggering an action potential is increased
+• Relative refractory period: The threshold for triggering an action potential is elevated

-While the action potential is always equally strong and is the only outgoing impulse of a neuron, there are two types of activating impulses:
+While the action potential is always of the same amplitude and is the only outgoing impulse from a neuron, there are two types of excitatory impulses:

 • the synaptic signal